-The County is working with a team to secure land use approvals for 34 single-family homes to be built on the site of the existing library building.
+The County is working with a team to secure land use approvals for 34 single-family homes to be built at 1750 Oak Park on the site of the existing library.
 If approved, the County will sell the land to an experienced home builder for future development.

 The County and its development team have established a website to keep the public informed on the proposal.
-Click here to access the website with information on the Oak Park Project.
+It can be found at https://www.oakparkblvdresidential.com.